according to the Times Higher Education’s ranking of the latest REF results (2021).

 Our BA History of Art with a year abroad will give you four distinctive and complementary years of studying the history of art and architecture.

 You'll start with a year-long introduction to the history of art with an option to study a language.
-You'll build on these essential skills in your second year which you'll spend studying with one of our prestigious partner institutions across Europe, immersing yourself in the language, culture, art and architecture.
-Back in York you'll receive rounded training in the discipline and practice of art history during years three and four.
+You'll build on these essential skills in your year abroad which you'll spend studying with one of our prestigious partner institutions in Europe, the USA and China, immersing yourself in the language, culture, art and architecture.
+You'll receive rounded training in the discipline and practice of art history.

-During your time at York we'll introduce you to an extraordinary variety of art and architecture from many areas, including Europe and America, but also covering the Middle East, North Africa, and East and South Asia.
+During your time at York we'll introduce you to an extraordinary variety of art and architecture from many areas, including Europe and the Americas, but also covering the Middle East, North Africa, and East, South and South East Asia.
 You can also study an exciting range of time periods, from the late antique to the contemporary.

 History of Art is a traditional humanities subject with a strong vocational element, allowing you to develop valuable transferable skills.
 We have partnerships with the Tate, the National Gallery, the V&A and York Museums trust.
 We also work on art beyond the museum and gallery system, including with partners in country houses, maritime museums and churches.
 These partnerships contribute to the teaching and research in our department - you'll benefit from our collaborative links with these institutions.
-In addition the interdisciplinary nature of art history allows you to develop your existing skills and interests and is reflected in our close relationship with other departments and centres in the Faculty of Arts and Humanities.
+In addition the interdisciplinary nature of art history allows you to develop your existing skills and interests and is reflected in our close relationship with other departments and centres in the Faculty of Arts and Humanities and Faculty of Social Sciences.

 Our range of collaborations with museums and galleries will be invaluable to your education